 Not Greasing Parchment Paper

-The majority rules that you do not need to grease the parchment paper when using it to bake.
+The majority rules that you do not need to grease the parchment paper when using it for baking.
 This is because the parchment paper is coated with a thin layer of silicone, creating a non-stick base for your baked goods.

 For this reason, you can safely use parchment paper without any grease at all.

-In fact, if you were to use grease on parchment paper, you might find that your cake or cookies come out of the oven with a greasy texture.
-This is far from desirable, so make sure that you don’t over-grease the paper if you’re planning on doing so.
+In fact, if you use grease on parchment paper, you might find that your cake or cookies come out of the oven with a greasy texture.
+This is far from desirable, so make sure you don’t over-grease the paper if you plan on doing so.

 Once the cooking time is up, you can remove the baked good from the tin and peel the parchment paper right off.